Teodoro Correr

 Teodoro Francesco Maria Gasparo Correr (12 December 1750, Venice - 20 February 1830, Venice) was a Venetian abbot and art collector, most notable as the founder of the Museo Correr.

 Life

-The Correr family was an old patrician family in Venice.
+The Correr were an old patrician family in Venice.
 Teodoro's father was Giacomo and his wife, the Neapolitan noblewoman Anna Maria Petagno, daughter of Andrea, from the princely family of Trebisaccia.
-Teodoro was the first of nine brothers and aged ten was sent to school with the Teatini at San Nicola da Tolentino.
+Teodoro was the first of nine brothers and aged ten was sent to school with the Theatines at San Nicola da Tolentino.
 He only stayed there a year before moving to the San Cipriano college on Murano, which he left aged twenty-one in 1771.
 Even as a youth he became interested in collecting objects and artworks relating to Venice and its history.